EXPLORE THE AREA

 Cedar Cottage Meander sits at the foot of kooparoona niara / Great Western Tiers in Meander Valley.

-Known as the mountains of our spirits to the Pallitorre people, this part of northern Tasmania has a rich cultural history, outstanding wilderness, and abundant produce, artisanal foods, boutique spirits and cool climate wines.
+Known as the mountains of our spirits to the Pallitorre people, this part of Tassie has a rich cultural history, world class wilderness, and exceptional produce, boutique spirits and cool climate wines.

-kooparoona niara is the premier destination for short walks in Tasmania.
+kooparoona niara is a top destination for bushwalking.

-Explore lush rainforests, subalpine woodlands, alpine moorlands, ancient cave systems, spectacular gorges, dolerite bluffs, and abundant lakes and waterfalls.
+Explore lush rainforests, subalpine woodlands, alpine moorlands, ancient cave systems, spectacular gorges, dolerite bluffs and abundant waterfalls.

 The Great Western Tiers Conservation Area, Meander Forest Reserve, Central Plateau Conservation Area, Walls of Jerusalem National Park, Mole Creek Karst National Park, Alum Cliffs State Reserve, Cradle Mountain - Lake St Clair National Park and Liffey Falls State Reserve are all close by.

-The Great Western Tiers Visitor’s Centre has comprehensive info on walks in the area.
+The Great Western Tiers Visitor Centre in Deloraine has comprehensive info on walks in the area.

 MEANDER FALLS

-Starting in the Meander Forest Reserve, this 4-6 hr return hike is one of Tassie’s greatest short walks.
+Starting in the Meander Forest Reserve, this 4-6 hr return hike is one of Tassie’s great short walks.

 The track leads into World Heritage-listed rainforest and fragile subalpine woodland.

-The falls are breathtaking as they cascade 130 metres over the escarpment and drop into a pool fringed with Celery top and King billy pines.
+The falls are breathtaking as they cascade 130 metres over the escarpment and drop into a pool fringed with Celery top and King billy pine.

 It’s a phenomenal sight to see in winter when frozen in crystalline form.